 It might seem like a vast sea of concrete, but for its size, London is actually one of the greenest cities in the world.
 That means you can see all different types of flowers in London during the springtime - if you know where to look.
-So where are the best places to go for a wander and the city in full bloom?
+So where are the best places to go for a wander and see the city in full bloom?
 That's where our guide comes in.

-The Cherry Walk at Kew has the largest concentration of Japanese cherries in London and they have been there since 1909.
+While the first blossoms start to appear in early March, it's in April where you get the full benefit of the flowers from these picturesque Japanese trees.The Cherry Walk at Kew has the largest concentration of Japanese cherries in London and they have been there since 1909.
 They have the pink-blossomed Prunus Kanzan and Asano as well as the white cherry Taihaku.
 Author and Japanese cultural enthusiast, Fran Pickering, has written several guides on the best places to find Cherry Blossoms in the capital so that should be your starting point.

-If you visit Kenwood from the East Lodge entrance you can't miss Rhododendron 'Cynthia' which is on the west side of the gate.
-There is also a newly planted rhododendron arboreum and you can see rhododendrons in North Wood as you walk up from the West Lodge.
+The 112 area of parkland around Kenwood House was designed and landscaped by Sir Humphrey Repton.
+If you visit from the East Lodge entrance you can't miss Rhododendron 'Cynthia' which is on the west side of the gate.
+There is also a newly planted rhododendron arboreum and you can see more flowers in North Wood as you walk up from the West Lodge.